-5.3 Automatic Parsing of T_EX Files
+5.3 Automatic Parsing of TeX Files

 AUCTEX depends heavily on being able to extract information from the buffers by parsing them.
 Since parsing the buffer can be somewhat slow, the parsing is initially disabled.
-You are encouraged to enable them by adding the following lines to your .emacs file.
+You are encouraged to enable them by adding the following lines to your init file such as init.el or .emacs.

-(setq TeX-parse-self t) ; Enable parse on load.

 '''

-(setq TeX-auto-save t) ; Enable parse on save.
+(setq TeX-parse-self t); Enable parse on load. (setq TeX-auto-save t); Enable parse on save.

 '''

-The latter command will make AUCT_EX store the parsed information in an auto subdirectory in the directory each time the T_EX files are stored, see Section 5.5.3 [Automatic Local], page 78.
-If AUCT_EX finds the pre-parsed information when loading a file, it will not need to reparse the buffer.
+The latter command will make AUCTEX store the parsed information in an auto subdirectory in the directory each time the TEX files are stored, see Section 5.5.3 [Automatic Local], page 80.
+If AUCTEX finds the pre-parsed information when loading a file, it will not need to reparse the buffer.
 The information in the auto directory is also useful for multifile documents, see Section 5.2 [Multifile], page 69, since it allows each file to access the parsed information from all the other files in the document.
 This is done by first reading the information from the master file, and then recursively the information from each file stored in the master file.

-The variables can also be done on a per file basis, by changing the file local variables.
+The variables can also be set on a per file basis, by changing the file local variables.